juwei-w/Go-Boom-Card-Game/README.md

 Go Boom is a strategic trick-taking card game for 4 players.
 Each player is dealt 7 cards and must follow the suit or rank of the lead card.
 The highest-rank card matching the lead suit wins the trick.
 Players must draw from the deck if they cannot play, and the game continues across multiple rounds until a player reaches 100 points.

 This implementation includes:
-- Console-based gameplay (Part 1 & Part 2)
+- JavaFX GUI interface with interactive card selection
-- JavaFX GUI interface (Part 2)
+- Console-based gameplay mode (console output maintained for validation)
-- Save/load game state functionality
+- Save/load game state functionality (file-based persistence)
-- Score tracking across rounds
+- Multi-round score tracking with win condition detection
-- Input validation and game rule enforcement
+- Input validation and comprehensive game rule enforcement

 ---